facebook/yoga/website/docs/advanced/containing-block.md

     is helpful for supporting things outside of Yoga which would form a containing block on the web, such as [filters](https://developer.mozilla.org/en-US/docs/Web/CSS/filter)
     or [transforms](https://developer.mozilla.org/en-US/docs/Web/CSS/transform).
 This
-    is done by calling the corresponding API for the lanuage you are working in.
+    is done by calling the corresponding API for the language you are working in.
     <Tabs groupId="language">
     <TabItem value="cpp" label="C/C++">
     ```cpp